freeCodeCamp/guide/src/pages/devops/ansible/index.md

 ---
 ## Ansible

+My Changes

+Ansible is an open source automation engine that supports software provisioning,configuration management and application deployment.
 This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/devops/ansible/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.

 <a href='https://github.com/freecodecamp/guides/blob/master/README.md' target='_blank' rel='nofollow'>This quick style guide will help ensure your pull request gets accepted</a>.